 I don’t yet have a cool and recognisable brand gimmick like the Flickr Lego images used at Nerd Fitness (maybe some day).
 But at least this is repeatable and gives a consistent look to the blog posts on WPStrands.

 Note that this isn’t yet another one of those lists of all the great places online to find free images.
-This is just what I do.
+This is just the process I follow.

 A process for creating original blog post images in WordPress

 A process for me has to fulfil a few requirements.
 A process has to be easily repeatable and it has to give consistent results.

 Here’s my process in all it's uncomplicated simplicity:

 - Edit the image in a consistent manner